 Microsoft's Excel has been leading the way on spreadsheet software for more than 30 years.

 A key component of the hugely successful Microsoft Office productivity suite, it has become a hugely valuable tool for businesses around the world.
-However, while an Office 365 subscription makes perfect sense in the corporate world, it might not be suitable for you.
+However, while a Microsoft 365 subscription makes perfect sense in the corporate world, it might not be suitable for you.
 In this article, we'll show you how to use Microsoft Excel completely legally and free of charge.

 Option 1 - Web Version